 Why you'll love this recipe

-Taste & Texture: These chocolate chip cookie butter blondies are chewy and moist and delicious.
+Taste & Texture: These chocolate chip cookie butter blondies are chewy and moist and delicious (kind of like my deliciously moist Starbucks Cake Pops).
 They are full of chocolate and Biscoff cookie butter goodness.
 They are a sweet treat that is sure to please a crowd.

 Level of Difficulty: This recipe ranks as relatively easy.
 Only two bowls with 10 minutes of preparation.
 One pan in the oven and you're done.
 It's a pretty sweet deal!